lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

 \end{aligned}
 $$

 However, unless there is sufficient noise in the environment, it is very hard to guarantee enough [exploration]({{ site.baseurl }}{% post_url 2018-02-19-a-long-peek-into-reinforcement-learning%}#exploration-exploitation-dilemma) due to the determinacy of the policy.
 We can either add noise into the policy (ironically this makes it nondeterministic!) or learn it off-policy-ly by following a different stochastic behavior policy to collect samples.

-Say, in the off-policy approach, the training trajectories are generated by a stochastic policy $$\beta(a \vert s)$$ and thus the state distribution follows the corresponding discounted state density $$\rho^\beta$$:
+Say, in the off-policy approach, the training trajectories are generated by a stochastic policy $$\beta(a \mid s)$$ and thus the state distribution follows the corresponding discounted state density $$\rho^\beta$$:

 $$